 You gain an understanding of international regulations and practices, and how accounting supports management decision-making.

-Workplace experience is the final part of your degree and takes place in your final semester.
-You can choose to work in an organisation of your choice or complete an applied project, bringing together your learning and gaining valuable experience.
+The capstone project is the final part of your degree and takes place in your final semester.
+You can choose to work in an organisation of your choice, start your own venture or complete an applied project, bringing together your learning and gaining valuable experience.

 The outcomes for graduates of this major are outlined in the Graduate Profile below.